povlhp/iBus2PPM/iBus2PPM-instructions.md

 #define SWAPCH6 9   // What channels to swap with channel 6.
 Can be 6 for no remapping
 ```

-If your flight controller does not like the PPM, you can try to modify

-`#define PPM_VariableFrames 1`    to      `#define PPM_VariableFrames 0`

 If the midpoint of the channels are not 1500, you can adjust
-`#define PPM_offset 15`
+`#define PPM_offset -7`
-The value of 15 means that my outputs were 1515.
-So subtract 15.
+The value of -7 means that my outputs were 1507.
+So subtract 7 to reach 1500.

 Endpoint adjustments is done on the transmitter.
 You need to know, that to adjust the high
 end of channel 1+2+4, you need to actually hold the stick there, when pressing down to